computablelabs/compspec/TopLevelSpec.md

         - [Reparameterization](#reparameterization) [v0.3]: The parameters that govern the `Market` can be modified with a council vote.
   - [Off-chain storage and compute systems](#off-chain-systems) [v0.2, v0.3]
     - [Backend Systems](#backend-specification) [v0.2, v0.3]: A `Backend` is responsible for securely storing data off-chain and allowing authorized users to query this data.
 Note that a `Backend` may serve multiple markets, and that a `Market` may have multiple backends.
 The `Backend` is an off-chain system that responds to the API specified in this document, and which understands how to interact with the on-chain Computable contracts.
-      - [Authentication](): Backends should allow users to authenticate with them.
+      - [Authentication](#authentication): `Backends` should allow users to authenticate with them.
-      - [Storage](): Backends must be able to persist off-chain data securely.
+      - [Storage](#storage): `Backends` must be able to persist off-chain data securely.
-      - [Encryption](): All stored data must be encrypted.
+      - [Encryption at Rest](#encryption-at-rest): All stored data must be encrypted.
-      - [Computational Workloads](#computational-workloads) [v0.3]: Queries must be provided to `Backend` in query files that are written in a supported query language.
+      - [Computational Workloads](#computational-workloads) [v0.3]: A `Backend` must be able to run computational workloads against its data.
       - [REST API](#rest-api) [v0.3]: The `Backend`must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling
-  - [Case Studies](#case-studies) We consider a few case studies of interesting data markets that can be constructed with the Computable protocol in this section.
-    - [Censorship Resistant Data Market](#censorship-resistant-data-markets) The Computable protocol allows for the construction of data markets that are resistant to censorship efforts.
 - [Forward Looking Research](#forward-looking-research): Features in this section are currently being researched with the goal of eventual inclusion into the core Computable protocol.
 However, these features are not yet formally on the roadmap for any given Computable version release.
   - [Query Rake](#query-rake): What fraction of the payment goes to each stake holder?
   - [Epsilon Privacy Curve](#epsilon-privacy-curve): A curve that prices queries by the amount of privacy loss they cost to the data market owner.
-  - [Untrusted Backend](): A `Backend` system which is not trusted by the owners of the data market.
+  - [Untrusted Backend](#untrusted-backend): A `Backend` system which is not trusted by the owners of the data market.
+- [Attacks](#attacks) This section catalogs known attacks on the protocol and known defenses against such attacks.
+  - [Data Flood](#data-flood): Attackers attempt to flood market with low-quality listings
+  - [Council DDOS](#council-ddos): Attackers overwhelm the council with a glut of candidates
+- [Case Studies](#case-studies) We consider a few case studies of interesting data markets that can be constructed with the Computable protocol in this section.
+  - [Censorship Resistant Data Market](#censorship-resistant-data-markets) The Computable protocol allows for the construction of data markets that are resistant to censorship efforts.

 ## Concrete Engineering Specification